 Collaborating with Emeco Industries – fabricators of the eponymous all-aluminium Navy Chair developed in the 1940s with recent and current collaborations with architects and designers including Jasper Morrison, Ettore Sottsass, and Frank Gehry – on renovations to their factory building in Hanover, Pennsylvania, as well as the complete regeneration of an existing building in Venice, Los Angeles to create studio, showroom, exhibition, and garden spaces, combined with 2 apartments with interconnected living and dining areas for the short term stays of staff and guests.
 Under construction.

-See the ‘Sustainable Presentations’ interview with Oli Stratford of Disegno on recent fair stand designs for Emeco in Stockholm, New York, and Chicago, here.
+See an interview with Oli Stratford of Disegno on the ‘Sustainable Presentation’ stand designs for Emeco here.

 Table in solid birch with linoleum surfaces designed and produced for a Berlin couple who needed a sturdy work desk and larger dining table but not necessarily at the same time.
 Further units can be added to the moveable desktop shelf to add more storage.
 Available from the studio.

 The studio has extended its design of the Berlinische Galerie’s Permanent Collection to include an accessible experience for the blind and partially sighted, with tactile navigation, touch displays, and an integrated audio application.
 On view now.

 A private residence on the rugged Pacific Coast north of the City of Vancouver.
 In planning.

 Hans J. Wegner at the Vitra Design Museum

 A further collaboration with the Vitra Design Museum on ‘Hans J. Wegner – Designing Danish Modern’ presented earlier this year at the Schaudepot on the Vitra Campus.